-John C. Druckenmiller, 58, is a 35-year media veteran.
+John C. Druckenmiller, 62, is a 38-year media veteran.
 He’s the owner/editor of Hometown Headlines Inc., an Internet media group serving Northwest Georgia.

-Druckenmiller is past chairman of the regional board of Blood Assurance and has served on the board of the Rome/Floyd County Commission on Children and Youth.
-Druckenmiller also has served on several committees at St. Mary’s Catholic Church, where he’s also an usher and a member of the Knights of Columbus Council 4410.
+Druckenmiller is chairman of the regional board of Blood Assurance and has served on the board of the Rome/Floyd County Commission on Children and Youth.
+Druckenmiller also serves on the finance committee at St. Mary’s Catholic Church, where he’s also an usher, and is a member of the Knights of Columbus Council 4410 and Assembly 2239.
 He has served on the St. Mary’s Catholic School advisory board and also chaired the school’s booster club.

-He is married to the former Jean Wilkening and they have one son, Jack, 13.
+He is married to the former Jean Wilkening and they have one son, Jack.
 They reside in Rome.